apalarcon/CyTRACK/docs/source/index.rst

 - To cite the code, use the software citation information for the appropriate version of the code

-- Visit the quickstart page for a high-level overview of how to use wam2layers.
+- Visit the run CyTRACK page for a high-level overview of how to use CyTRACK.

 - For more information on how to use, browse this documentation.